OTRF/OSSEM/ATTCK_data_sources/README.md

 MITRE’s Adversarial Tactics, Techniques and Common Knowledge (ATT&CK™) is a curated knowledge base and model for cyber adversary behavior, reflecting the various phases of an adversary’s lifecycle and the platforms they are known to target.
 ATT&CK is useful for understanding security risk against known adversary behavior, for planning security improvements, and verifying defenses work as expected.
 [ATTCK](https://attack.mitre.org/wiki/Main_Page)

-This part of the OSSEM project focuses on the documentation of the data sources suggested or associated with techniques defined in the [Enterprise Matrix](https://attack.mitre.org/wiki/Technique_Matrix).
+This part of the OSSEM project focuses on the documentation of data sources suggested or associated with techniques defined in the [Enterprise Matrix](https://attack.mitre.org/wiki/Technique_Matrix).
+In addition, here is where data sources will be mapped with specific data objects defined in the [Detection Data Model](https://github.com/Cyb3rWard0g/OSSEM/blob/master/detection_data_model) part of the project with the main goal of creating a link between techniques, data sources and data anlytics.

 ## Data Sources